Particular/docs.particular.net/samples/routing/custom/sample.md

 snippet:Feature

-In short, it disables the default behavior of sending subscribe/unsubscribe messages.
+It disables the default behavior of sending subscribe/unsubscribe messages.
 Instead of that, it wires the routing behavior for both sends and publishes to a single place where information about message types and associated endpoints is cached.
+The following code is responsible for wiring up the custom routing information source.

+snippet:AddDynamic

-This cache consists of three structures.
+The routing cache consists of three structures.
 The first maps message types to sets of endpoint which are known to have handlers for these message types.
 It is used in the logical routing phase.

 snippet:FindEndpoint